vrutkovs/submariner-demo-app/README.md

 ## Troubleshooting

-When you deploy the `frontend` on ocp, you may get the following errors
+When you deploy this demo on ocp, you may get the following errors
 ```
 AH00558: apache2: Could not reliably determine the server's fully qualified domain name ...
 (13)Permission denied: AH00072: make_sock: could not bind to address [::]:80